MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/storage/enhanced-people-picker-for-trusted-authentication-method.md

         $sidClaimMap = New-SPClaimTypeMapping -IncomingClaimType "http://schemas.microsoft.com/ws/2008/06/identity/claims/groupsid" -IncomingClaimTypeDisplayName "SID" -SameAsIncoming
         ```

-    2. **IdentifierClaim** <br/>
+    - **IdentifierClaim** <br/>
        The `IdentifierClaim` parameter specifies which claim type from the trusted STS will be used for the new identity provider.
 It can be set to the `InputClaimType` of the `ClaimTypeMapping` object created from the [New-SPClaimTypeMapping](/powershell/module/sharepoint-server/new-spclaimtypemapping) cmdlet.
         ```
         -IdentifierClaim $emailClaimMap.InputClaimType
         ```

-    3. **UseUPABackedClaimProvider** <br/>
+    - **UseUPABackedClaimProvider** <br/>
         This switch parameter enables the People Picker to search and select users and groups from the UPA service.
-2. After `$tokenissuer` is created, customers can create a claim provider that uses the UPA service to search and resolve users and groups in the People Picker and specify that this claim provider will use the created token issuer.
+2. After `$tokenissuer` is created, you can create a claim provider that uses the UPA service to search and resolve users and groups in the People Picker and specify that this claim provider will use the created token issuer.
     ```
     $claimprovider = New-SPClaimProvider
         - AssemblyName "Microsoft.SharePoint, Version=16.0.0.0, Culture=neutral, publicKeyToken=71e9bce111e9429c"